sagarsys/sagarsys.net/content/blog/05-optimizing-next-portfolio-performance.md

 ---

-*Performance optimization doesn't have to mean sacrificing what makes your site special.
-Sometimes you just need to be smarter about when the cool stuff loads.* 🚀
+*Performance optimization isn't just about fixing slow code - it's about understanding the cost of every feature you add.
+Sometimes the fastest fix is asking "do I really need this?"* 🚀